Stagecoach on track to hit full year earnings target

-LONDON Transport operator Stagecoach (SGC.L) said it would hit its annual earnings target after especially strong growth at its British rail and North American bus businesses in the last year.
+LONDON, April 30 Transport operator Stagecoach said it would hit its annual earnings target after especially strong growth at its British rail and North American bus businesses in the last year.

 The Scotland-based company said on Tuesday that its British rail business reported a 5.4 percent rise in underlying sales in the 48 weeks to the end of March, while Virgin Rail, which Stagecoach runs with Richard Branson's Virgin Group, delivered a 3.1 percent sales rise.